CodeRoyale/CodeRoyale/CONTRIBUTING.md

 - Each pull request (PR) should be addressing/closing an open issue.
 Usually.

-- Before submitting a PR or updating an existing PR, you should make sure your code follows our [Style Guide](https://github.com/CodeRoyale/codeRoyale-frontend) and passes the relevant [tests](https://github.com/CodeRoyale/codeRoyale-frontend).
+- Before submitting a PR or updating an existing PR, you should make sure your code follows our style guide and passes the relevant eslint and prettier rules.

 - If the PR is making a UI change it is a must to have a screenshot/screen recording showing the changes.